ncschroeder/Number-Theory-Playground/README.md

 #### Calculation

 Find the first 20 twin prime pairs where the lowest number in the pair is ≥ an input number.
-For example, if the input number is 3, then the pair 3 and 5 will be the first one found since the lowest number in that pair is 3.
+For example, if the input number is 3, then the pair 3 and 5 will be the first one found.
 If the input number is 4, then the pair 5 and 7 will be the first one found.

 #### Input Constraints